 Homeschooling Pros and Cons

-This has been a long-sought debate of the pros and cons of homeschooling.
-From someone who has experienced both on their extremes, I can compile an unbiased review of this scenario, however, you are the better judge of it.
+From someone who has experienced both extremes, I am going to unwrap the points about homeschooling pros and cons.
+However, you are the better judge of it.
 Here are the pros and cons of homeschooling compiled in one place for you to conveniently decide which is suitable to teach your child.
 It will help you determine if you want to homeschool your child or not.

-The list of pros is honestly longer, because, this is an investment of a lifetime.
-Let us just start with the fact that your child is in a much healthier and safer environment than the school.
+Let us start with the fact that your child is in a much healthier and safer environment than the school.
 The health benefits of homeschooling are countless.
-How is that? because they get to eat food made at home by you! there is no danger of your kid being influenced by some bully or any of those weird lots present in the school.
+How is that?
+Because they get to eat food made at home!
+There is no danger of your kid being bullied at school!

 Homeschool works for all types of kids, the bright ones, the dull ones, the shy ones, and the gifted ones.
 You guide your child at a pace they can easily follow and show productivity.
-Yes, children who are homeschooled have a strong and thorough understanding of concepts.
+Yes, homeschooled children have a strong and thorough understanding of concepts.
 Why is that?
-Firstly, the student to teacher ratio is so low that the student gets a full chance at absorbing and understanding a point.
-If they fail at visualizing the concept, a parent would have to improvise over and over to find a fitting example that would let the concept digestible.
+Firstly, the student-to-teacher ratio is so low that the student gets a complete chance to absorb and understand a point.
+If they fail at visualizing the concept, a parent would have to improvise over and over to find a suitable example that helps to digest.

 Parents are in charge.

 No one knows your child better than you.
-You know what best approach to take for your child to be optimally equipped with the concept needed for that certain age.
+You know the best approach for your child to be optimally equipped with the concept needed for that particular age.
 Children who have been homeschooled are better at crafting a plan to achieve their goals.

-And where do they get this from?
+And where do they get this?
 Their parents obviously, the concept of devising a plan to conquer is a skill they learn from their parents.
-As for you as parents have the liberty to teach your child what you deem fit.
+As for you, as parents, have the liberty to teach your child what you deem fit.
 Search for authentic history.
 The unbiased reviews from historians.
-The true rise and fall of an empire.
+The actual rise and fall of an empire.
 Teach your child to always look for the fact themselves.
 Teach them the reason why these concepts exist.

 Check your priority.

 When homeschooling, your child’s physical, emotional, and mental health are a priority over the task of educating them.
-You can halt the progress to check on your child and help them through any tough time or frame of mind they are stuck in.
+You can halt the progress to check on your child and help them through any tough times if they are struggling.

-Your child learns with the most optimum mindset because they have no other external factors affecting their mind, furthermore, there are several factors that take effect when a child is in a classroom.
+Your child learns with the most optimum mindset because they have no other external factors affecting their mind.
+Furthermore, several factors take effect when a child is in a classroom.
 Yes!
-Your child could be feigning concentration just to look smart in front of their peers and teachers without a single word getting through their minds.
-Your child’s attention span would be long lost and the teacher wouldn’t even notice.
+Your child could be feigning concentration to look smart in front of their peers and teachers without a single word getting through their minds.
+Your child would lose the attention span, and the teacher would not notice.

-You can teach your child how to move through society, first hand.
-Take them to communal services and let them choose the task they would like to do.
-You can instill the importance of humanity service and philanthropy in your kid from the start.
+You can teach your child how to move through society firsthand.
+Take them to community services and let them choose the task they would like to do.
+You can instill the importance of humanity, service, and philanthropy in your kid from the start.
 Let them embrace the concept of compassion and thoughtfulness.

-With your entire attention on your child, you know what concept your child grasps willingly and for what notion your kid has difficulty in accepting.
-Look for better examples to let your kid absorb the concept.
-There are endless resources and learning apps you can use to help your child.
+With your full attention on your child, you know what concept your child grasps willingly and for what notion your kid has difficulty accepting.
+Look for better examples to let your kid absorb the idea.
+You can use endless resources and learning apps to help your child to teach at home.

 Avoid driving all learning towards testing.

 Avoid driving your kid in the corner by piling tests on them.
-You can test your kids’ knowledge by casually throwing questions in your day to day routine, moreover, you can judge their learning by studying how to apply the concepts in their daily life.
+You can test your kids’ knowledge by casually throwing questions in your day-to-day routine.
+Moreover, you can judge their learning by studying how to apply the concepts in their daily life.
 It saves time and fuel from driving to schools or child training centers.
 It makes one of the most benefits of saving money from paying for extra energy, especially if you live further distances.

 Endless extra-curricular activities.